assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

 * Check TODO markers in text.

-* TODO: spec, v2 must have EosFlag!

-* TODO: spec, v2 should include multi-app message.
+* TODO: spec, consider, multi-app message message.
-  Optimization, saves considerable space and reduces CPU usage.
+  Optimization, saves considerable space and reduces CPU.

-  Multiple application message in ONE encrypted message.
+* TODO: spec, consider removing Resume :-(.
+  Move to v3.
+Not implemented in C anyway.

+* TODO: how to use eosFlag from application layer.
+  Do we need boolean eos param to ByteChannel.write()?
+  Perhaps we do.

 * TODO: consider proxy info, domain + port in M1.

-* TODO: implement sig prefix in Java.

-* TODO: implement EosBit in Java.

 * TODO: generate new data for Appendix A.

+* DONE! spec, v2 must have EosFlag!
+* DONE! implement EosBit in Java.
 * DONE!
 Add role prefix to signatures.